-Qualified applicants must hold a bachelor's degree from a regionally-accredited college or university with a cumulative GPA of 3.0 or higher for all undergraduate coursework.
+Qualified applicants must hold a bachelor's degree from a regionally-accredited college or university, or an appropriately certified foreign institution, with a cumulative GPA of 3.0 or higher for all undergraduate coursework.
 Students with a GPA of 2.5-3.0 may be admitted conditionally into the program based on the strength of their writing samples.